-The course is divided into four modules that will provide you with an understanding of the following:
+The course includes four lessons that will provide you with an understanding of the following:

-In this section you will look at what scope of practice is, and some of the factors that can influence scope of practice.
+In this lesson you will look at what scope of practice is, and some of the factors that can influence scope of practice.

-In this module you will gain understanding in the regulatory and professional standards used within the nursing profession.
+In this lesson you will gain understanding in the regulatory and professional standards used within the nursing profession.

-In this section you will look at professional decision making, and the framework in place to help nurses make appropriate clinical decisions.
+In this lesson you will look at professional decision making, and the framework in place to help nurses make appropriate clinical decisions.

-In this final module you will look at opportunities for practice and identifying the required scope of practice of nurses to meet patient and client needs.
+In this lesson you will look at opportunities for practice and identifying the required scope of practice of nurses to meet patient and client needs.

 Suitable for registered nurses, practice managers and general practitioners.